 The many different kinds of nose

 The nose is an essential feature of the face.
 It’s right in the center, where its size and shape can make the difference between being shy about your appearance and being confident.
 And yet the nose itself is less often remarked upon for its beauty than, say, the eyes or the lips.
-Its role is to complement the other features rather than drawing attention away from them.
+Its role is to complement the other features rather than draw attention away from them.
 What people generally want from a nose job is a nose that is not too big, not too small, and seems right for the face.

 If that sounds vague, it gets worse — not everyone wants the same shape of nose.
 A quick Google search will tell you there are six different types of noses… or twelve, or thirteen, or fourteen.
 The broadest categories of human nose shape are “flat,” “concave,” “convex” and “straight.”
 (There is also “wavy,” but this is usually counted as a problem with the septum rather than a type of nose.)
 Scientists studying human ancestry and physiology have learned that people whose ancestors come from cold, dry climates tend to have noses with longer, higher and narrower nasal cavities than those whose ancestors come from hot, humid climates.
 This is probably an adaptation to warm and moisten the air before it enters the sensitive lungs.